matznerd/substack-paywall-warning/README.md

 > "I read something that went on for like five pages before I hit the paywall and I was absolutely furious and determined never to get suckered like that again, so I introduce to you, the Substack Paywall Warning"

--Paul Crowley
+> -Paul Crowley

-This Chrome extension was commisioned by Paul Crowley to show a warning banner when a Substack article has a paywall, helping readers identify premium content before they start reading, only later hitting the paywal and unable to finish the content without subscribing.
-Substack uses an unually small text of "Paid" and the lack of promienence cna be considered a dark pattern.
+This Chrome extension was commissioned by Paul Crowley to show a warning banner when a Substack article has a paywall, helping readers identify premium content before they start reading, only later hitting the paywall and unable to finish the content without subscribing.
+Substack uses an unusually small text of "PAID" at the top of articles and the lack of prominence can be considered a dark pattern.
 This extension seeks to remedy that.

 ## Features